MSchmoecker/ValheimHopper/README.md

 They have the same transfer speed but the bronze hopper has only one slot while the iron hopper has three.

 ### Individual hopper settings
+Every hopper can have it's own setting.
+They appear in a custom UI when the hopper is opened.
-- Item filtering: this can be used for automate item routing.
+- Filter Items: this can be used for automate item routing.
-  They will always hold on to the last item in every slot.
+  The last item will be remembered with a "ghost" item and only this item type will be moved to the hopper.
-- Drop items: if enabled and the hopper has no target inventory they will dropped like the smelter does for example.
+- Enable Item Dropping: if enabled and the hopper has no target inventory they will dropped like the smelter does for example.
+- Enable Item Pickup: if disabled the hopper will not pickup items from the ground.

 ### Seamless multiplayer
 The mod aims to work without interruption or major behavior differences of hoppers in multiplayer.